NirmalScaria/firebase-nextjs/README.md

 ```

 This will
-- Automatically install gcloud and firebase if not installed.
+- Automatically install gcloud if not installed.
 (You will be prompted to install it.)
-- Keep folloing the default options for installation (You may choose NO when gcloud setup asks if you want to setup Python).
-- You will be prompted to login with firebase.
+- You will be prompted to login to gcloud.
-- Another prompt to login with gcloud (Google Cloud SDK).
-(Make sure to use the same account.)
-- You will be asked to select the firebase project you wish to use
+- You will be asked to select the firebase project you wish to use.
 - You will be asked to choose the service account you wish to use. ("firebase-admin-sdk" is recommended)
 - Choose an app you wish to use.
-(Must be a web app) (If an app doesn't exist, you can create it.)
+(Must be a web app) (If an app doesn't exist, you can create it there.)
 - This will generate the necessary authentication credentials, and store it to the project.
+- With this, basic setup is complete.
+Email password authentication will work, and if you want Google authentication, you will be given a link to add Google as provider, which you can visit and click "Add Provider" -> Google -> Enable.

 ## 3. Setup NextFireJS Provider